 - In a medium bowl, whisk the melted butter, brown sugar, and granulated sugar together until no brown sugar lumps remain.
-Whisk in the egg, then the egg yolk.
+Whisk in the egg and egg yolk.
 Finally, whisk in the vanilla extract.
-Pour the wet ingredients into the dry ingredients and mix together with a large spoon or rubber spatula.
-The dough will be very soft, yet thick.
-Fold in the chocolate chunks.
-They may not stick to the dough because of the melted butter, but do your best to combine them.
-Cover the dough and chill in the refrigerator for 2-3 hours or up to 3-4 days.
-Chilling is mandatory.
-I highly recommend chilling the cookie dough overnight for less spreading.
-(Some readers have asked if it’s possible to roll into balls and then chill, but I don’t recommend it.
-The cookie dough is quite sticky and loose to section into balls before chilling.)
+The mixture will be thin.
+Pour into dry ingredients and mix together with a large spoon or rubber spatula.
+The dough will be very soft, thick, and appear greasy.
+Fold in the chocolate chips.
+The chocolate chips may not stick to the dough because of the melted butter, but do your best to combine them.

 - Cookies stay fresh covered at room temperature for up to 1 week.

-- Make Ahead & Freezing Instructions: You can make the cookie dough and chill it in the refrigerator for up to 2-3 days.
-Allow to come to room temperature then continue with step 4.
+- Make Ahead & Freezing Instructions: You can make the cookie dough and chill it in the refrigerator for up to 2–3 days.
+Allow to come to room temperature then continue with step 5.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
-Click here for my tips and tricks on freezing cookie dough.
+Read my tips and tricks on how to freeze cookie dough.

-- Cornstarch: If you don’t have cornstarch or don’t want to use it, simply leave it out.
+- Cornstarch: If you don’t have cornstarch, you can leave it out.
 The cookies are still very soft.

-- Butter: Salted butter can be used instead.
+- Butter: Avoid letting the melted butter cool for too long otherwise your dough will be crumbly instead of soft (and your cookies will end up too puffy).
+You want it still a little warm.
+Salted butter can be used instead.
 Reduce salt in the cookie dough to 1/4 teaspoon.

-- Room temperature egg + egg yolk are best.
-Typically, if a recipe calls for room temperature or melted butter, it’s in good practice to use room temperature eggs as well.
+- Egg & Egg Yolk: Room temperature egg + egg yolk are best.
+Typically, if a recipe calls for room temperature or melted butter, it’s good practice to use room temperature eggs as well.
 To bring eggs to room temperature quickly, simply place the whole eggs into a glass of warm water for 5 minutes.
-What to do with the extra egg white?
-Make these or these.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.